An estate strategy: Now there’s a capital idea

 - where there are gaps in the service.

-At ETL we often see examples where the clinical or services strategy is used as a base document to extract pertinent information to create the estate strategy.
+At Lexica we often see examples where the clinical or services strategy is used as a base document to extract pertinent information to create the estate strategy.
 If the clinical strategy is not current, the Trust may feel it is in a challenging situation.
 Strategic thinking by healthcare planning experts can overcome this using clinical evidence and best practice to make logical deductions, without waiting for capacity projections, but there is a strong argument for decoupling the Estate Strategy from Clinical Strategy.
 Buildings last decades, whereas clinical strategies have considerably shorter life spans.

 In addition to the baseline information required within the estate strategy, the opportunity exists to incorporate several other aspects to ensure a Trust’s accommodation will meet its requirements beyond the next ten years.
 These include: